 WOW! - Wider business Opportunities for raw materials from Wastewater

 Sewage contains valuable substances that can be used as raw materials for biobased products.
 However, in North West Europe this potential is hardly exploited yet.
 This results in loss of valuable materials, increased CO2-emmissions and less use of natural resources.
 The Interreg North-West Europe project WOW! - Wider business Opportunities for raw materials from Waste water (sewage) - aims to make the transition to a more circular approach by matching supply and demand of cellulose, lipids and PHA bioplastics from sewage.
-The international consortium consists of partners from the UK, France, Belgium, Germany, Luxembourg and the Netherlands.
+The international consortium consists of partners from the UK, France, Belgium, Germany, Luxembourg, Finland, Ireland and the Netherlands.

 Valuable materials from sewage